Ramzi-B/project_blog/README.rst

 project_blog
 ============

-> UThis is a personal project blog using procedural php
+> This is a personal project blog using procedural php